Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of dark matter haloes: Cosmology with Halo Sparsity

 where $N_{h}$ is the total number of haloes in a catalogs at a given redshift.

 In Fig.~\ref{fig:av_spars}, we plot the average halo sparsities for the Raygal (left panel) and M2Csims (right panel) halo catalogues respectively.
 In the same plots, we also show the values predicted by the solutions of Eq.~(\ref{spars_mf}) and the relative differences with respect to the N-body estimates (bottom panels).
 We can see that differences are well within $5\%$ level and in some cases even at sub-percent level.
+In Appendix~\ref{app_a}, we also show the relative differences between the prediction from the Raygal calibrated mass functions for the M2Csims cosmology and the M2Csims average halo sparsity and viceversa, which we find to be $\lesssim 5\%$, consistent with those shown in Fig.~\ref{fig:av_spars}.

-On the other hand, we may notice a systematic difference between the values of the average sparsities obtained from the Raygal simulation and those from the M2Csims case.
+Notice that there is a systematic difference between the values of the average sparsities obtained from the Raygal simulation and those from the M2Csims case.
 This pertains to the cosmological dependence of the sparsity originally pointed out in \citet{Balmes2014}.

 The average halo sparsity is mainly sensitive to a degenerate combination of $\Omega_m$ and $\sigma_8$ as given by $S_8=\sigma_8\sqrt{\Omega_m/0.3}$ \citep{Corasaniti2018,Corasaniti2021}.
 In particular, the lower the level of clustering of a given cosmological model, i.e. the smaller the value of $S_8$, the higher the value of the average halo sparsity.
 This is because cosmic structures will form later in a cosmological model with lower $S_8$ than in a model with a larger value.
 Consequently, such structures will be less concentrated or equivalently more sparse than in a model with a larger value of $S_8$.